angr/angr-doc/docs/solver.md

 (1, 64)
 ```

+From here on out, we will use the word "bitvector" to refer to any AST whose topmost operation produces a bitvector.
+There can be other data types represented through ASTs, including floating point numbers and, as we're about to see, booleans.

 ## Symbolic Constraints

-We can also perform comparisons with these bitvectors!

-Performing comparison operations will yield another AST - not a bitvector, but now a symbolic boolean.
+Performing comparison operations between any two similarly-typed ASTs will yield another AST - not a bitvector, but now a symbolic boolean.

 ```python
 >>> x == 1